(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Vitamins A, C, and E; Omega-3 fatty acids (fish oil, and flaxseed oil) are excellent natural antioxidants that can help eliminate free radicals from the body.

-This product contains a lot of helpful herbs, such as milk thistle, green tea, and turmeric, and can effectively remove toxic substances from the dog's body.
+This product contains vitamins A, C and E, as well as powerful antioxidants such as Coenzyme Q10 and minerals and can effectively remove toxic substances from the dog's body.

 More and more dog parents are turning to natural supplements such as glucosamine, chondroitin, and MSM for maintenance of dog joint health and prevention of dog arthritis.